greensoftwarelab/SustrainableWorkshop/README.md

 This application is illustrative of the typical pattern of Android development.
 It was developed in Java and built using the Gradle build system.
 It presents several types of views/screens (also known as Activities and Fragments) that are defined in XML format and loaded and transformed through Java classes.
 Each Java class extending an Activity or Fragment represents a part of the UI of the application.
 This demo application is a very simple soccer quiz, that loads a set of questions (transformed into Question models) from a questions.json file that is located in a specific resources directory (res/raw).
 These questions also contain associated images, which are contained in the /res/drawable folder.
 These questions are loaded into a well-known data structure in the ViewModel class and then used in 2 different views: QuestionListFragment and SingleQuestionFragment.

- Below is a diagram that illustrates the typical pattern of navigation over the various views of the application, as well as which components are used in each view.
+ Below is a diagram that illustrates the typical pattern of navigation over the various views of the application, as well as some components used in each view.

 ![diagram](https://github.com/greensoftwarelab/SustrainableWorkshop/blob/main/flow_diagram.png)